Katharine P. Burnett

 M.A., University of Michigan

 B.A., Wellesley College

-Katharine Burnett conducts wide-ranging research on China from 1550 to present, exploring historical art theory and criticism, art and politics, art collecting and display, visual and material culture relating to the global tea trade.
+Katharine Burnett research explores China’s historical art theory and criticism, art and politics, art collecting and display, and the international spread of visual and material culture relating to the global tea trade.

 Arts of Asia: this lecture course introduces major forms and trends in the arts and material culture of Asia from the Neolithic to the contemporary emphasizing the visual manifestation of secular and religious ideas and ideals.

 Chinese Art: this lecture course exams 3000 years of Chinese art and culture from Neolithic through Tang Dynasty through a study of ceremonial and secular objects manifesting folk beliefs and belief systems of ancestor worship, Buddhism, Daoism, and Confucianism.

 Chinese Painting: this lecture course consists of thematic and chronological examination of Chinese painting and culture from the Tang Dynasty through the early 20th century.